Introduction

 add action=masquerade chain=srcnat out-interface=ether1

-Now once the client from the internal interface side will send PMP request dynamic NAT rules will be created on the router, example rules could look something similar to these:
+When the client from the internal interface side sends PMP request, dynamic NAT rules are created on the router:

 [admin@MikroTik] > ip firewall nat print